brunokc/wlanisa/README.md

 ## Installation

-Copy the script over to your router or access point.
-In order for it to survive reboots, enable JFFS and copy the script over under `/jffs`.
-Ensure it can be executable by `snmpd`:
+Copy wlanisa.sh over to your router or access point.
+In order for it to survive reboots, enable JFFS and copy it under `/jffs`.
+Ensure it can be executed by `snmpd`:

 ```
 chmod a+x /jffs/wlanisa.sh